nanodesigns/download-via-email/Readme.md

 ### What type of email is supported as sender?

-For now on, only an on-domain email address as sender works, because we used rudimentary WordPress mailer function that works with an on-domain email address like `something@yourdomain.com`
+For now on, only an on-domain email address as sender works, because we used rudimentary WordPress mailer function that works with an on-domain email address like `something@yourdomain.com`.
+Default is `noreply@yourdomain.com`.

 ### Will my download link be encrypted?